 - M: Mallampati score the airway.
 A high score increases the likelihood of a difficult airway.
 If the posterior pharynx is able to be fully exposed, the airway is a 1.
 A class 2 denotes a partially exposed pharynx.
 Class 3 means that the posterior pharynx cannot be exposed, but the base of the uvula is visible.
 Class 4 airways are the most challenging, with no visible posterior structures.

-- O: Look for airway obstructions, or possible sources of obstructions such as broken teeth.
+- O: Look for airway obstruction, or possible sources of obstructions such as broken teeth.

 Ensure Your Equipment Is Ready to Go